 Many of the experiences offered to tourists would not have come about without cooperation between local ventures.
 Through projects like the Fjord Pilgrim Route Norges Vel gets an overview of local ventures that can be be included.

 We have mapped out where boathouses and other abandoned buildings can get new life as lodging for tourists and pilgrims.
-We contribute to the organisation of local businesses offering complete experiences with nature, culture, dining and lodging, often the entire way from Egersund to Trondheim.
+We contribute to the organisation of local businesses offering complete experiences with nature, culture, dining and lodging, all the way from Egersund to Trondheim.